 See more pictures of Gilmour Point here:

-Gilmour Point is a headland and the adjacent bay are on the northwest coast of Montague Island, at the northeast end of Montague Strait, about 30 miles (48 km) east of Chenega Bay, Alaska.
+Gilmour Point is a headland on the northwest coast of Montague Island, at the northeast end of Montague Strait, about 30 miles (48 km) east of Chenega Bay, Alaska.
 The name was first shown on a 1787 sketch map by Captain Nathaniel Portlock of the Royal Navy.
 Many of the sheltered bays in Prince William Sound, such as those near Gilmour Point, have extensive eelgrass beds that provide habitat for spawning herring.